zlidijaz/Cervical_Cancer_Risk_Prediction_Using_ML/README.md

 * Develop, train and evaluate XG-Boost classifier model using Scikit-Learn
 * Preform exploratory data analysis using pandas and seaborn packages

-In the repo, two jupiter notebooks are given.
+The repo contains two jupiter notebook and given data in csv format.
-One represents only sceleton with given tasks and no solutions,suitable for anyone who wants to learn and practice python skills.
+One jupiter notebook is given as a skeleton (with given tasks and no solutions),
+suitable for anyone who wants to learn and practice python skills.
-The second notebook represents final solutions.
+The second notebook contains final solutions to all problems.

 # Cerification: